 Jagger is a fast, accurate, and space-efficient morphological analyzer [1] inspired by the dictionary-based longest matching for tokenization and the precomputation of machine-learning classifiers.
-Jagger applies patterns, which are extracted from morphological dictionaries and training data, to input from the beginning to jointly and deterministically perform tokenization, POS tagging, and lemmatization.
-Jagger can perform morphological analysis at more than 1,000,000 sentences per second on a single CPU (M2 MacBook Air) with an accuracy comparable to existing practical implementations of a morphological analyzer based on the Viterbi algorithm [2] and pointwise estimation [3].
+Jagger applies patterns, which are extracted from morphological dictionaries and training data, to input from the beginning to simultaneously and deterministically perform tokenization, POS tagging, and lemmatization.
+Jagger can process more than 3.2 million sentences (83 million words) per second on a single CPU (M4 MacBook Air) with an accuracy comparable to existing practical implementations of morphological analyzers based on the Viterbi algorithm [2] and pointwise estimation [3].

 If you make use of Jagger for research or commercial purposes, the reference will be: